Why Is Cognitive Psychology: Important How We Think Study

 The memory power of information.

-They are sometimes called brain scientists, who study how the human brain works - how we think, remember, and learn, They apply psychological science to understand how we look at events and make decisions.
+They are sometimes called brain scientists, who study how the human brain works—how we think, remember, and learn.
+They apply "psychological science to understand" how we look at events and make decisions…

-The following, After some time when The key to behaviorism was the great psychology branch, the meaning of
+In the 1960s, the relatively young knock started getting.
+The following, after some time when the key to behaviorism was the great psychology branch, the meaning of…

 The word eunuch is how people achieve knowledge.